Bricktech2000/Notes/notes/conventional math notation.md

 --- _The notational conventions I adopted, and why_, by Edsger W. Dijkstra --- <https://www.cs.utexas.edu/users/EWD/transcriptions/EWD13xx/EWD1300.html> --- Ben Burk

-_mathematical notation is both awful, and it turns out ambiguous, and, to be perfectly honest, impressionistic_ --- <https://youtu.be/HB5TrK7A4pI?t=1058>. the purpose of notation is efficient communication---it's the minimal amount of information needed to get an idea across---and so it is only natural that the result be impressionistic scribbles, and that's okay
+_mathematical notation is both awful, and it turns out ambiguous, and, to be perfectly honest, impressionistic_ --- <https://youtu.be/HB5TrK7A4pI?t=1058>. the purpose of notation is efficient communication---it's the minimal amount of information needed to get an idea across---and so it is only natural that the result be impressionistic scribbles, and that's okay. ultimately, mathematical notation is a natural language